haved-jossain/cpp-console-games/README.md

 These programs were written for an introductory C++ programming course.
-All three games use conio.h, so can only be run on Windows.
+All three games can only be compiled and run on Windows.

 GCC is required to compile them.
 I used MinGW - Minimalist GNU for Windows (https://sourceforge.net/projects/mingw/).